All righty then we're up to audio sound by number three, Mr. Broadcast Engineer.

 Sounds like the conclusion here is rather unmistakable.

-You have to wonder if you uh are a Democrat watching tonight and you want to win the general election.
+You have to wonder if you are a Democrat watching tonight and you want to win the general election.

 If any of this tonight is good news.

-Six media markets, thirty million dollars spent in both directions, blasting each other out of the saddle, in a state you absolutely positively have to carry.
+Is it useful for the party to face seven weeks in Pennsylvania, six media markets, $30 million spent in both directions, blasting each other out of the saddle in a state you absolutely positively have to carry?

 It's not good news to spend seven weeks in Pennsylvania blasting each other if you're Democrats.